Coca-Cola Kid (video game)

 is a Japan-exclusive platform game released in 1994 for the Game Gear.
-The game stars the Coca-Cola Kid, Coca-Cola's Japanese mascot of the 1990s.
+The game stars Cokey (コーキー, Kōkī), a mascot character who appeared in Coca-Cola's Japanese commercials of the 1990s.
 It was also included with a special red Game Gear bundle.

 Gameplay

 The game uses timed platform game sequences.
 Power-ups include the famous Coca-Cola soft drink that helps restore health and the coins that helps the player buy items between stages.

 Each stage has a 9:59 time limit.
 Attacks in the games include kicks and flying kicks.
 Obstacles, like the telephone booths in the downtown level, can also be torn down.